 Another factor that influences engagement is career growth and development.
 Most employees, particularly those from the younger generations, will hold multiple positions at various organizations throughout their careers.
 These shifts are part of their professional development.
 These are important to note because they relate to an employee’s desire to remain at work.
 It is no surprise that Amazon has “Hire and develop the best” as one of the 16 Amazon Leadership principles, it is that important.

 If employees see career growth opportunities in their organization, they will work harder to achieve their professional goals.
-This is good to highlight positions, use channels like your employee newsletter and intranet are good places to communicate them often. and guide them towards the opportunities for growth.
+This is good to highlight positions, use channels like your employee newsletter and intranet are good places to communicate them often. and guide them towards opportunities for growth.
 Their decision to stay will subsequently result in the company’s growth.

 Employees who see prospects for advancement and growth within a company develop a stronger feeling of loyalty.

-incentives and rewards.
+Incentives and rewards.

 Even if financial and external incentives might not be the only factors that influence employee engagement, they’re still vital to consider.
 Your employees are here for more than just ambition.
 They’re here to grow.
 Besides a take-home salary and extra bonuses, non-monetary incentives like paid vacations, etc., can make a big difference to how they perceive your organization.
 From incentives arising as rewards to motivate your people during their personal challenges to holiday season freebies and more, there’s a lot you can do to drive employee engagement from an incentive perspective.